-As was the case for reflection patterns, we also make an adjustment to the area rule.
+Also since only part of the motif is within the fundamental region, we need to make an adjustment to the area rule.

 In the next slide we show the modified algorithm for p4.
-Similar modifications apply to the other groups.
+A similar modification applies to the p6 algorithm.